-You may not be an avid gardener but that doesn’t mean that you cannot create plenty of colour in your garden without planting annuals every year.
+You may not be an avid gardener but that doesn’t mean that you cannot create plenty of colour in your garden without planting annuals every year, just make sure you have the right equipment like 4 in 1 buckets so you have something to move all that dirt around.
 Summer shrubs are certainly ideal for providing that colour and hardy shrubs can stand up to -5C and still survive the winter.
 Some shrubs may need to come inside in really extreme weather and you should take advice from a local expert; perhaps the company where you source your plants and tools.
 Even if you buy online, and there are many advantages in doing that, there will always be someone only too happy to help.

 Oleanders also come in pink and white and their use will give a Mediterranean feel to your garden without too much effort.
 If you want a splash of summer blue then you might like to consider Agapanthus which will grow up to 80 cm high.

 Shrubs are easier to maintain once they are established and they are perennial, you should also consider buying a gardenline chainsaw electric tool to give shape to them.
 With the guarantee of colour from your shrubs you have the basis.
 You may then plan the other elements of your garden such as a rockery with alpines or perhaps a pond and running water; very soothing when you sit in the garden in the summer just to enjoy what you have created.
 If you plan on adding a pond to your garden, then starting shopping for pond aerators.
 When it comes to planting your shrubs, high quality soil is very important.
 Click here to visit site for great soil and soil amendments to help your shrubs faster and healthier.